Acknowledgement of Country

 Tomorrow Woman’s overall model is a holistic approach to creating sustained social change.
 Each workshop is a positive step toward reshaping communities.

+Across 1+ years, Her Tomorrow’s four modules take students on an in-depth journey towards embodying their most powerful voice and living a bolder life.
 It’s what teachers and parents continuously tell us: “I wish I had this growing up.”

 This positive impact will ripple across their lives as they transition into careers, relationships, communities and developed self-identities, where speaking up in small and big moments shape their lives for the better.